 Place Your Lamps Wisely

 Lighting is essential in creating the illusion of space in a small room.
-You want to place the main lighting fixture high on the ceiling, highlight the corners with sconces or overhead lights, and use slender lampshades if you have some tables to illuminate.
+You want to place the main lighting fixture high on the ceiling, highlighting the corners with sconces or overhead lights, and use slender lampshades if you have some tables to illuminate.
 This method of indoor lighting decoration will create a visual illusion that can make your room look bigger.

 Moreover, you have to select the right lamp types.
-LED lamps can disperse the light evenly to all corners in the room, unlike the traditional bulb that tends to have limited light coverage.
+LED lamps can disperse the light evenly to all corners of the room, unlike the traditional bulb that tends to have limited light coverage.
 Besides, since LED lamps are very efficient in their energy use, you do not need to buy a large bulb for the living room.

-Pick the Right Paint/Wallpaper
+Pick the Right Paint or Wallpaper

 Combining two bright paints in a shading pattern on your wall will give you an effect that is similar to drawing on a piece of paper.
 It is like creating a room within a room.
-However, you must be extra careful in selecting the colors because any mistakes can be a waste of money and time.
+However, you must be extra careful in selecting the colors because any mistake can be a waste of money and time.

 Use Space-Efficient Furniture